CLERK OF COURT & COMPTROLLER

 HILLSBOROUGH COUNTY, FLORIDA

-If you are inquiring about Court hearings done virtually online using Zoom, or some other video platform where participation is done remotely, the judge in the case will decide if they will conduct hearings remotely.
-You need to look up the judge for the case on the Court's Judicial Directory [external website link] and read about whether that judge conducts virtual hearings or not.
+If you are inquiring about court hearings done virtually online using Zoom, or some other video platform where participation is done remotely, the judge in the case will decide if they will conduct hearings remotely.
+You can find out answers to all of your questions about the virtual or remote hearings on the Court's Remote Hearings page [external website link].
 The Court determines what virtual technology platform they will use, and the Court provides all support for their virtual hearings.
-If you require assistance with connecting to or using technology for a court virtual hearing, please read "Instructions on how to use Zoom if your court hearing is a Virtual Hearing" below or visit the Court's technology support page [external website link] to request help.
+If you require assistance with connecting to or using technology for a court virtual hearing, please read the instructions on how to use Zoom on the Court's Remote Hearings page [external website link] or to request help.

 If you are inquiring about virtual participation in County Board of County Commissioners meetings and other County public meetings (such as the Land Use Board, Code Enforcement Board, Commission on Human Trafficking, Comprehensive Plan Amendment, Emergency Policy Group, Land Development Code, Charter Review Board, Historic Resources Review Board, Zoning, Local State of Emergency, Tourist Development Council and Value Adjustment Board), the County decides whether or not a meeting will be held remotely along with what virtual technology platform they will use, and the County provides support for their virtual hearings.
 Please sign up thru the County [external website link] to participate in any County meetings or hearings that are being done virtually.